Updated 02/01/2025

 When it comes to treating allergies in dogs, it all depends on the cause and the severity of the reaction.
 That’s why it’s so important to speak to your vet about how to treat allergies in dogs – they can provide the most accurate guidance based on your pup’s situation.
 Here’s an overview of the most common treatments and cures for dog allergies your vet might recommend:

-- Anti-inflammatory drugs like antihistamines and corticosteroids can be used to block the allergic reaction and reduce itching.
+- Anti-inflammatory drugs like antihistamines and corticosteroids can be used to reduce itching.
 Treating dog allergies, especially seasonal ones, might involve giving medications like these ahead of time to prevent flare-ups.

 - Anti-itch medications can soothe skin irritation.

-- Hypoallergenic shampoos help to remove allergens and soothe your pup’s itchy skin.
+- Hypoallergenic shampoos help to remove allergens from your dog’s coat and soothe your pup’s itchy skin.
 Look for ones made specifically for dogs, especially those with ingredients like oatmeal to moisturize and calm the skin.

-- Give your dog a wipe down with a moist cloth or special wipes after being outside.
+- Give your dog a wipe down with a moist cloth or special wipes after being outside to remove pollen.

-- Treat them for fleas if flea allergy dermatitis (FAD) is the issue.
+- Treat them for fleas regularly to avoid flea allergy dermatitis (FAD).

 - An elimination diet (usually 12 weeks long) can be used to identify food allergens.